WouterLely/WouterLely/README.md

 ## Welcome to my GitHub 👋

-I'm a magician  that translates strategy into actionable data solutions, accelerating adoption of data products, and implementing management frameworks to deliver measurable business value.
+I'm a magician  that translates strategy into actionable data solutions, accelerating adoption of digital products, and implementing management frameworks to deliver measurable business value.

 # Blog 📑